-In Washington County, the model of Bridging specifically designed for medically fragile infants and young children is offered through Washington Hancock Community Agency.
+In Washington County, the model of Bridging specifically designed for medically fragile infants and young children is offered through Downeast Community Partners.
 Washington County Nurse Bridging utilizes Registered Nurses to deliver and coordinate supports for infants that are born pre-term, are being treated for medical issues in the Neonatal Intensive Care Unit, have high medical risk factors, or have medical or developmental issues, as well as parents with medical needs and additional issues in other domains.

 The program offers: